Investigation Guide

 How social media fits into identity research

-The practical value of social media in identity research is that accounts often contain current location, employer, relationship connections, and photos — types of contextual information that are either absent from public records or substantially lagged.
+The practical value of social media in identity research is that accounts often contain current location, employer, relationship connections, and photos.
+These are types of contextual information that are either absent from public records or substantially lagged.
 A public record might show an address from three years ago; a social media profile might show a photo from last week with a location tag.
 That currency difference is why social media and public records research work well together rather than as substitutes for each other.

 What extra details help most